eclipse/eclipsefuro/docs/furo/content/docs/tools/_index.md

 # Useful tools to work with the furo FIDLs
 The furo cli can do a lot for you, but there is much more to do in a API work flow.

-If you do not want to install them (it is a lot of work) on your machine, you can simply use the docker image [thenorstroem/furo-bec](./BEC/).
+If you do not want to install all the required programs with the correct versions (it is a lot of work) on your machine, you can use the  [furoBEC](./BEC/) docker image.